 Ruth Hunt interview: 'People say it's fine now – it's not.
 We still edit ourselves'

-Stonewall’s new chief executive says most of the major legislative battles for gay, lesbian and bisexual rights have been won, but homophobia is still widespread
+Stonewall’s new chief executive says most of the major legislative battles for LGBT rights have been won, but homophobia is still widespread

 Friday 01 August 2014

 If Ruth Hunt needs a reminder that homophobia is still rampant in Britain she doesn’t need to look very far.
 Hunt, 34, who was announced this week as the new chief executive of the lesbian, gay and bisexual charity Stonewall, lives with her civil partner Kirsty in a flat in East London.
-They have lived in the same building for five years but she says their neighbours wish they didn’t.
+They have lived in the same building for five years but she says some in the neighbourhood wish they didn’t.

-She has reported the abuse to the police who are apparently confused about what to do because the neighbours have already made so many (apparently baseless) noise complaints against them.
+She has reported the abuse to the police who are apparently confused about what to do.

 Strangers in the street aren’t much better.
 “Me and Kirsty went away this weekend and we had to be really careful.
 This boy came up to me and went, ‘are you a boy or a girl?’
 I was like ‘look, I’m in a crap t-shirt and a pair of shorts, does it really matter?’ and he said ‘well I just really can’t tell.
 And are you two sleeping together or what?’